SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ---
 ## 1. Downloading sequencing data

 As sequence analysis is a multi-step procedure, we will be using a smaller dataset for learning purposes.
+I am using example data featured by [Qiagen](https://digitalinsights.qiagen.com/downloads/example-data/).

-### 1.2.
-Information of data we will be using in this tutorial.
+To download this dataset, copy and paste each links in the url.
 ```
 https://zenodo.org/records/11791175/files/SRR396636.sra_1.fastq
 https://zenodo.org/records/11791175/files/SRR396636.sra_2.fastq